 In summary, we do find some evidence corroborating our hypothesis that more fiscally informed activities have a stronger incentive than uninformed activities to reduce military manpower in the face of higher costs.
 Among our candidate types of fiscally informed activities, WCF, DA, and echelon 1 and 2 activities have cut enlisted billets at a rate greater than the rest of the Navy, as costs for these billets have increased.
-Only WCF activities have demonstrated greater-thanaverage reductions in civilians, too.
-This page intentionally left blank.
+Only WCF activities have demonstrated greater-than-average reductions in civilians, too.